MHamzaS45/MONTE-CARLO-SIMULATION/README.md

 - Confidence intervals use a normal approximation with a fixed 1.96 z-score for 95% confidence.
 - The variance reduction helper in `variance/antithetic.py` is provided, but **not connected** to `MonteCarloEngine` by default.

-## Suggested extensions

-- Wire antithetic sampling into `GeometricBrownianMotion.simulate_paths` or `MonteCarloEngine.price`
-- Add additional payoffs (digital, Asian, barrier) and corresponding analytics/benchmarks where available
-- Add more Greeks (Gamma, Vega, Theta) via finite differences or pathwise estimators
-- Add unit tests and a small CLI wrapper for parameter inputs

-## License

-No license file is included in this repository.
-If you intend to distribute or reuse this code, add a `LICENSE` file that matches your intended usage.